DashboardCode/BsMultiSelect/README.md

           });
 ````

-Note 1: in `cssPatch` and `css` (discussed bellow) parameters you can mix styles and classes (depending on your theme available features) this way:
+Note 1: in `cssPatch` and `css` (discussed below) parameters you can mix styles and classes (depending on your theme available features) this way:
 ````
       choiceLabel_disabled: { classes: '...', styles: {...}}
 ````

-Note 2: when you setup `cssPatch` and `css` (discussed bellow) parameters in configuration as object parameter - you do not need to repeat all default values -  when `classes` replaces default `classes`, `styles` from configuraion merge default `styles` (you are able to add/replace default styles only you need).
+Note 2: when you setup `cssPatch` and `css` (discussed below) parameters in configuration as object parameter - you do not need to repeat all default values -  when `classes` replaces default `classes`, `styles` from configuraion merge default `styles` (you are able to add/replace default styles only you need).

 `BsMultiSelect` handles click events friendly to your modals and popups.
 Important: for mouse events `preventDefault`, `stopPropagation` were not used (so your other controls always will get 'clicks' on them).
 BsMultiSelect remove its DOM elements (in 'option was deselected intiated by the click on "x" button' scenario) using setTimeout(..,0) - this simplifies the identification of click event's target during the bubling (bacause of element is not removing in click event loop iteration you always are able to identify that click's target belongs to BsMultiselect - and skip processing - most probably cancel popup close handler);